 This route has various sized ponds and short, clearly defined, carry paths.
 It totals approximately 8 miles of paddling, and a bit over a mile (1.2 miles) of portage.

 Follensby Clear Pond has 20 campsites scattered along its shores, tucked away so their presence barely dents the tranquil forest wrapped around it.
 They are primitive sites, all waterfront, that are first-come and cannot be reserved.

 Because of its size and placement, Follensby Clear can have some wave action.
 Motorboats are allowed, so be watchful of them.
 A side trip to informally named Round Pond offers a sweet paddle down a short carry.

 There are more advanced campsites available at Fish Creek State Campground, which has many more launching sites and pond access.

-This trip can be combined with a climb up Ampersand Mountain, one of our Saranac Lake 6rs.
+This trip can be combined with a hike up Ampersand Mountain, which is one of the more popular hikes near Saranac Lake.
 Read our blog post about such a trip, An Apt Pair: Ampersand Mountain & Follensby Clear Pond.

 A charming thing about the Floodwood Loop is how many guides said it was their favorite!

-Don Perryman, the experienced guide behind Forest is Home Adirondack Guide Service, says this is a delightful, multi-day paddling and camping trip.
+Don Perryman, an experienced guide in the area, says this is a delightful, multi-day paddling and camping trip.
 It has a loop which does not need a shuttle, plenty of wild forest and wilderness areas, and a Floodwood Road launch area serviced by St. Regis Canoe Outfitters staff, who can also offer boat repair, cold drinks, supplies, and rations for the trip ahead.